 This is a very common question we get from our customers.
 When you have a precomputed interest loan, your “loan balance” is the total of the principal loan amount, all interest, and all fees to be paid assuming all loan payments will be paid when due for the duration of the loan.
 If you choose to pay off your loan early, then a portion of loan's interest and some loan fees included in your total loan balance are often refunded.
 Your "pay off amount" is the "loan balance" less the amount of interest and fees that are refunded as a result of your decision to pay off your loan early.

 Also, if you purchased credit insurance with your loan, a portion of the insurance premium may be refunded.
 These refunds will cause the “pay off amount” to be less than your “total loan balance” for a precomputed interest loan.

 The best way to improve your existing credit score is to begin or continue paying all of your credit card and loan payments on time.
 This means the payment needs to be received by the lender or creditor on or before the payment’s due date.
 Late or missed payments will often be seen as a sign that you may have trouble paying back credit.
 Since we report your payment history to a credit bureau, making timely payments on your loan account with us can help rebuild your credit score!

 Please remember, NEVER borrow or charge more money than you can afford to pay back.

-why is citizens calling / emailing and asking for my SSN or date of birth?
+Why is Citizens calling or emailing and asking for my Social Security Number or date of birth?

-For security and verification purposes, the staff at Citizens may occasionally ask you to give us ONLY the last four of your SSN and/or ONLY the month and day of your birthday.
+For security and verification purposes, the staff at Citizens may occasionally ask you to give us ONLY the last four digits of your Social Security Number and/or ONLY the month and day of your birthday.